mylighter/Pygame-tool/README.md

 In the same way, you can create all kinds of widgets in pygame-tool.

 ### Positions
-In this case, if you want to move a sprite, you can do it like this (only works here, don't do the same thing on a sprite contained by a stage!):
+In this case, if you want to set the position of a sprite, you can simply do it like this (only works well here):
 ```
 [target].sprite.rect.topleft = tuple[int, int]
 ```
+By the way, Sprite.sprite.rect is a pygame.Rect instance, so you can just move it as a normal rect.
 ### Let Widgets Handle Events
 Widgets such as Button is expected to be able to handle click event.
-As a result, all widgets that can be triggered have a function ".update()".
+As a result, all widgets that can be triggered have methods called ```.update()```.

-Function ".update()" takes an event and check it.
+Method ```.update()``` takes an event and check it.
 If the event needs handling, the function will use the event as well as the current position of your mouse to handle the specific event.

-This function should be used like this:
+An example of using ```.update()``` on a triggerable sprite:
 ```
 import sys
 import pygame